mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 TORPEDO BAY

-A flurry of missiles will panic any ship’s captain but a salvo of torpedoes is real cause for concern.
+A flurry of missiles will panic any ship's captain but a salvo of torpedoes is real cause for concern.
 The torpedo bay launches a number of torpedoes with every
 attack: three torpedoes for a small bay, 6 torpedoes for